HEAD OF MARKETING COMMUNICATIONS & PR

 For cybercriminals, privileged user accounts are nothing more than profitable targets.
 Why?
-Because they have elevated permissions in systems, allowing them to access highly confidential information and make administrative-level changes to applications and systems.
+Because they have elevated permissions, allowing them to gain access to sensitive information and make changes to applications and systems.

 According to Forrester,